 Just as with champagne, the kopi luwak designation also carries certain quality assurances.
 Only coffee beans excreted by wild civets that are collected and processed by hand can be branded kopi luwak.

-With that in mind, it’s pretty obvious why a pound of genuine civet cat coffee can easily cost around 500 dollars.
-Under those conditions, the annual harvest is going to be miniscule.
+With that in mind, it’s pretty obvious why the luwak coffee price is around 500 dollars per pound.
+Under those conditions, the annual harvest is going to be minuscule.
 So how come Amazon and other retailers are offering what’s supposedly 3.5 ounces of authentic kopi luwak for a steal at roughly 30 dollars?
+Obviously, a kopi luwak price like that is for a knock-off of genuine poop coffee.

-Simple.
-The certification schemes to safeguard all those quality standards à la champagne that France defends tooth and nail aren’t in place.
+It’s simple.
+The certification schemes to safeguard all those quality standards à la champagne that France defends tooth and nail aren’t enforced.
 So there’s no watchdog to protect the designation.
 As long as some critter helped the fermentation process along, the coffee gets labeled kopi luwak.

 And it gets worse.
 The word “wild” has long since become a misnomer.
-The reality is that connoisseurs all over the world expect to be able to enjoy their cup of civet cat coffee whenever the mood moves them.
-So demand is much higher than what a few civets in Indonesia can produce.
-Sensitive readers, brace yourselves…
+The reality is that connoisseurs all over the world expect to be able to enjoy their cup of civet cat coffee whenever they are in the mood.
+So, demand is much higher than what a few civets in Indonesia can produce.
+Sensitive readers, brace yourselves … the treatment of palm civets will break your heart.

 Animal Cruelty in the Kopi Luwak Business